Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Native IDE
   - The content/code assist feature has been added for the **i18n_get_text()** function.
 After you complete the **i18n_get_text()** function on the C/C++ source file editor by pressing **Ctrl + Space**, you can see a candidate parameter list which consists of original untranslated strings you added to the PO file.
   - When you develop a multi-project packaged application (such as a combination of UI and service projects, or UI and shared library projects), the res.xml files of the projects are automatically merged.
 If a project has no res.xml file, a res.xml is automatically generated for that project and merged with the other res.xml files.
-  - The “Export to CLI” menu has been added, and appears when multiple projects are selected, .
+  - The “Export to CLI” menu has been added, and appears when multiple projects are selected.
   - The Resource Explorer view has been added.
 It appears only for Tizen 2.4 based projects, not Tizen 2.3.1.
   - Multi-project packaging policy has been updated.
     - A Web UI project can be packaged with several native-widget type projects.